cityjson/specs/docs/extensions.rst

 **************************************************

 One of the philosophy of JSON is "schema-less", which means that one is allowed to define 'new' properties for her JSON objects.
-While this is in constrast to CityGML (and GML as a whole where schemas are encouraged), the schemas of CityJSON (:doc:`schema`) are partly following that philosopy.
+While this is in constrast to CityGML (and GML as a whole where schemas are encouraged), the schemas of CityJSON (:doc:`schema`) are partly following that philosophy.
 That is, for a given City Object, the list of "allowed" properties/attributes is listed in the schema, but it is not an error to add new ones.
 The validator of CityJSON (`cjio <https://github.com/tudelft3d/cjio>`_ with the option ``--validate``) will return a *warning* if an attribute is not in the schema, but it is not considered invalid in CityJSON.